My short answer is a definate yes, they are good. As karate competitions can bring out the best in people.

 Over the years I have seen it all at karate tournaments.
 Karateka arguing with the officials, I have even seen karateka physically attack the officials!
 I have seen blatant cheating by competitors, which is bad enough, only for the competitors Sensei to step in and back up his cheating student.

-I have seen Sensei standing at the side of the competition area, trying to intimidate and influence the referee and judges, I have seen karateka deliberately go on to the mat to try and hurt people and the worst of all (my opinion only), is where the karateka show no respect to their fellow competitors or officials.
+I have seen Sensei standing at the side of the karate competitions area, trying to intimidate and influence the referee and judges, I have seen karateka deliberately go on to the mat to try and hurt people and the worst of all (my opinion only), is where the karateka show no respect to their fellow competitors or officials.

 Enough of the bad stuff, which by the way, is perpetrated by a very small number of karateka.
-On to the good stuff, the benefits of competing are many, competitions can be great training and learning ground for karateka.
+On to the good stuff, the benefits of competing are many, karate competitions can be great training and learning ground for karateka.

 To begin with, the pressure of actually competing can be extremely daunting to many people, so just dealing with that alone is commendable.